 In addition, one point will be awarded to every driver starting each race from the grid and one further point will be awarded to the driver setting the fastest race lap in each class except when there is only one starter in the class.

-1.6.2 The totals from all qualifying Events run will determine final Championship points and positions.
+1.6.2 The totals from all qualifying Events run will determine final Championship points and positions. *Double Points will be awarded at the two Cadwell Park rounds.
+The Brands Hatch Event will have four separate points scoring rounds.

 1.6.3 Ties shall be resolved using the formula in W1.3.4, in the current Motorsport UK Yearbook.

-1.6.4 Where the race distance has been reduced in accordance with article 2.6 below, it shall still count as a full-points scoring round.
+1.6.4 Where the race distance has been reduced in accordance with article 2.6 below, it shall still count as a full points scoring round.

 1.6.5 Competitors not registered for the Championship may be permitted on an individual round basis and: